Instantly download our Brassica & Forage Crops Guide for practical management advice.

 How it works

-- CONTEA Crimson clover is a very high yielding single cut annual clover, which will grow from seed to flowering in around 120 days, but should be cut before flowering for maximum quality.
-Its forage has a protein content of around 20% and an ME of 12-14MJ.
-It’s a tap rooted clover, so improving the soil structure and will “fix” over 40kg/h nitrogen
+- CONTEA Crimson clover is an erect type single-cut annual clover, which will grow from seed to flowering in around 120 days.
+It should be cut before flowering for maximum quality

 - Very long growing season

-- Can shorten finishing period compared to grass only
+- Can shorten finishing period and lower winter feeding requirements compared to grass only

 - Requires no Nitrogen applications in the first year

 - Can leave up to 50kg N/ha in the soil for subsequent crops

 - Attractive to bees and other insects

 - Cleaner ground conditions than traditional brassica feeding systems and no bare soil over winter

 - Aggressive root system can improve soil structure and contribute to soil organic matter